kehl-gopher/hng-task-1/README.md

 The API is deployed and can be accessed publicly.

 To deploy the API:
-1. Choose a cloud platform (e.g., Heroku, Koyeb, Render).
+1. Choose a cloud platform  Koyeb
 2. Follow the deployment instructions for the chosen platform.
 3. Ensure the application is publicly accessible and can handle GET requests at the `/api/classify-number` endpoint.